-- Mediterranean diet: This diet includes lots of vegetables, fruits, healthy fats, and anti-inflammatory foods.
-Choices like berries, olive oil, nuts, whole grains, and some fish, can reduce inflammation.
-Avoid processed, packaged, and high-sugar foods.
+- Eat a Mediterranean diet.
+This diet includes lots of vegetables, fruits, healthy fats, and anti-inflammatory foods.
+Choices like berries, olive oil, nuts, whole grains and some fish can reduce inflammation.
+Avoid processed, packaged and high-sugar foods.

 “Pay attention to how your body responds to exercise,” Dr. Yen says.
 “Concentrate on exercises that don’t cause much swelling or increase in pain,” she says.
 “Try to keep your pain to less than 3 out of 10 both during and after exercise.”